 TRAIN STOP: RED LINE, XIANSHAN STATION • GPS COORDINATES MAP: 25.027349, 121.570851

-Already panting from exhaustion, we still pushed ahead with the final plan for the day, a hike to Taipei’s Elephant Mountain to see the city 375 meters above sea level.
-We started off a bit early, about 3:30PM, since we knew we’d be slow in walking, our energy almost depleted from walking all day around Taipei.
+Already panting from exhaustion, we still pushed ahead with the final plan for the day, a hike to Taipei’s Elephant Mountain to see the city 375 meters above the ground.
+We started off a bit early, about 3:30PM, since we knew we’d be quite slow, our energy almost depleted from walking around all day.
 Plus, the sun sets quite early, around 5:00PM, in this part of the world.

 The hiking trail starts from the end of the Red Line MRT Station, a twenty minute walk around a quiet neighborhood then the limitless steps to the Elephant Mountain view deck.
 A red structure, the Ling Yun Temple, would let you know you’re at the Elephant steps.